danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 **Keep refactoring phases small:** Each phase was one conceptual change.
 When a regression appeared, the cause was obvious because there was only one thing that could have caused it.
 A 7-phase refactor with 9 screenshots per phase is 63 comparison points, but each comparison is against a narrow, well-defined change.

 **Use a capable model:** The original CSS (and entire project) was built with a free-tier Copilot model through casual vibe coding.
 That model was fine for generating working code on demand.
-But it couldn't hold the architectural picture in mind, reason about cascade behavior across files, or identify the root cause of a visual regression from a screenshot.
+But it couldn't hold the architectural picture in mind.
 Using a paid Claude Code subscription made a significant difference.

 ## Visual regression tool?

 One question worth addressing: why use AI for the diffing step at all, rather than a dedicated visual regression tool?

-Playwright ships built-in visual testing via `expect(page).toHaveScreenshot()` — since I was already using Playwright for the capture script, this was the obvious alternative.
+Playwright ships with built-in visual testing via `expect(page).toHaveScreenshot()` — since I was already using Playwright for the capture script, this was the obvious alternative.
+It works through Playwright's test runner (`@playwright/test`) rather than the scripting API, so this required adding a separate dependency.
 I tried it, using the Phase 5 regression as the test case.
 The test itself is simple enough:

 ```js
 // tests/visual/views.spec.js